Dr Xianan Jin

 I am Lecturer in Politics at the University of Exeter's Penryn Campus.
 I joined the department in September 2022 and I currently convene the modules 'Politics of Gender and Sexuality', 'Queer Theory', and 'Politics and Gender in Africa'.
 Prior to that I was conducting my PhD project, The Political Economy of Women's Political Participation in Rwanda: Gender, Class and Statebuilding, at SOAS, University of London.
 Please take a look at the 'Research Interests' tab for details on my areas of expertise.

 I have studied politics and practised feminism in Beijing, Taipei, Bologna, London and Kigali.
 I am interested in the representation and resistance of gendered subjects in global politics, and how gendered subjects from rich and poor backgrounds participate in politics differently.
 For my first book project, I did my fieldwork in Rwanda for a year to investigate women’s engagement with politics after the genocide in 1994.
-I am also a member of VaChina, a Chinese feminist group in the UK since 2017.
 Coming from a working-class family background, I am dedicated to the politics of knowledge production and education for the marginalised groups of people.

 My research lies in three aspects: